Not all Gun Safes are created equal.

 Two of the most important elements in gun safe construction are steel and fire protection.
-We construct all of our gun safes with an outer steel body, a proprietary fire-resistant cement wall fill, and an inner steel security liner.
-The inner steel liner provides a secondary barrier to further prevent attempted forced entry.
+MERIK constructs the vast majority of our gun safes with an outer steel body, a proprietary fire-resistant cement wall fill, and an inner steel security liner.
+The inner steel security liner provides a secondary barrier to further prevent attempted forced entry.

 - The inner steel liner creates a "Safe within a Safe."

 The construction of a gun safe's door and walls are the most critical line of defense from preventing a determined criminal from gaining access to your valuables.

 - Exterior body wall steel thickness

 - Secondary inner steel security liner thickness (the "Safe within a Safe")

 - The placement, size, and number of active locking bolts

 - Lock and locking mechanism

 NOTE: When viewing MERIK safes please take the time to compare MERIK Safe steel thicknesses, the number and size of active locking bolts, features, designs, price and MERIK's Best in Class Warranty.
 Once you have done so you will understand the real value that we provide.

 Steel thickness or steel gauge is probably the most misunderstood fact in the gun safe industry...